Carrying Water While Exercising

 Innovations and new technologies bring many benefits to runners as new products arise that make carrying water while running much more convenient and appealing.
 There are multiple options that are convenient for everyone whether you are a marathon runner, an adventure trail runner or simply just starting out.

 You have running belts equipped with water bottle holders, lightweight hydration backpacks and even a collection of hydration vests and packs.
+These are specifically engineered to hold water, while other backpacks which can hold water bladders aren’t run-specific.
 These options allow you convenient access to water throughout your run while also keeping your hands free so you can focus on your technique.

 Running with a waist belt can take some getting used to if you have never tried it before.
 There is definitely a sweet spot where the belt will sit comfortably and not interfere with your running technique.
 Once you find this sweet spot, you’ll never look back.

 Some people can feel irritated or overheat faster while running with a hydration pack or a hydration vest.
 This is where a waist belt is a great alternative.
-If you think a waist belt is an optimal choice for you, here are a few tips to get fitted correctly:
+If you think a waist belt is an optimal choice for you, here are a few tips to get the correct fit.

 - First and foremost, you’ll want to tuck your shirt into your shorts pants, or tights.
 This eliminates any excess material flapping around that may obstruct your access to the water bottles.